-Children with reading disorders, like dyslexia, face a more difficult educational path than their peers.
+Children with reading disorders face a more difficult educational path than their peers.
 These disorders negatively affect a child’s accuracy, speed and comprehension.
 While reading disorders cannot be cured, there are tools and resources to help children manage them.

 Our reading disorders therapy helps children with reading disorders build stronger reading, writing and comprehension skills.
 Our specially trained speech-language pathologists can get to the root cause of the disorder and develop a plan for therapy both in the clinic and at home.